rea-app/relay-connection-count/README.md

 });
 ```

-Tis should give a schema looking like:
+This should give a schema looking like:

 ```graphql
 type User {